 The numbers are sobering:

-- It can take 20+ minutes to fully refocus after an interruption (Mark et al., 2008, UC Irvine)
+• It takes an average of 23 minutes and 15 seconds to fully refocus after an interruption (Mark et al., 2008, UC Irvine)

 The Neurological Cost